Tamagawa number divisibility of central $L$-values of twists of the Fermat elliptic curve: Introduction and main results

 \subsection{Acknowledgement}

 I would like to thank Ashay Burungale for insightful conversations on the topics of this paper and drawing my attention to the work of Rosu.
 I would also like to thank the referee for carefully reading the manuscript and giving valuable comments and suggestions.
+Furthermore, I am grateful to the Max Planck Institute for Mathematics in Bonn for its support and hospitality.